Advice during your (choice of) study

 Bottom: Els Brilman and Morgan Love

-The study advisors offer supra curricular counselling.
+The student advisors offer supra curricular counselling.
 They play an important role in academic career counselling offered by our faculty, but you can certainly also contact them on your own initiative.
 Naturally all matters remain confidential.

 - personal guidance from start to finish;